-In 2018, losses due to operational incidents represented 0.6% of revenues as in 2017 .
+In 2019, losses due to operational incidents represented 0.2% of revenues (against 0.6% in 2018).

 This risk is managed upstream by ensuring that position taking is guided by written procedures and a rigorous internal control process.
 However, these procedures and controls cannot provide absolute assurance that operational losses will not occur and due care is taken at all times as this is a structural risk in the arbitrage business.